La Voz Kids (Spanish TV series): Format

-Coaches' and hosts
+Coaches and hosts

 The first season of the kids version had David Bisbal, Rosario Flores and Malú as coaches, all whom were part of the adult version's first season.
 The second and third season saw the return of both Bisbal and Flores, joined by Manuel Carrasco replacing Malú in season two, with Antonio Orozco replacing Carrasco in season three.
 The fourth season was the last produced for Telecinco which had Flores, Orozco and debutant Melendi as coaches, meanwhile Bisbal was 'supercoach' of the season.

-On September 16, 2019, the fifth season premiered on Antena 3, with veteran coaches Bisbal and Flores, Melendi on his second season and debutant Vanesa Martín.
+On 16 September 2019, the fifth season premiered on Antena 3, with veteran coaches Bisbal and Flores, Melendi on his second season and debutant Vanesa Martín.
 For the sixth season, all four coaches returned as part of the panel.
 For season seven, Bisbal was left as the only coach returning along debutant Aitana, Sebastián Yatra and Pablo López.
 It was later announced that Flores would return to the panel after a one-season hiatus, joining Bisbal, Aitana and Yatra in season eight.
 Bisbal, Flores and Melendi were then joined in season nine by Lola Índigo.
 The tenth season features returning coaches Bisbal and Índigo, alongside debuting coaches Edurne and Manuel Turizo.
-The eleventh season will premiere in 2026 with returning coach Edurne, former coach Orozco, former La Voz coach Luis Fonsi, and Ana Mena.
+The eleventh season premiered in 2026 with returning coach Edurne, former coach Orozco, former La Voz coach Luis Fonsi, and Ana Mena.
+The twelfth season will premiere in 2027 with Edurne, Orozco, and Mena returning from the eleventh season, alongside Turizo who will return after a one-season hiatus.